sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_recipes/plot_exporter_recipes_oe_phi2.rst

  .. code-block:: none

-    /home/xadupre/github/onnxscript/onnxscript/converter.py:820: FutureWarning: 'onnxscript.values.Op.param_schemas' is deprecated in version 0.1 and will be removed in the future.
+    /home/xadupre/github/onnxscript/onnxscript/converter.py:823: FutureWarning: 'onnxscript.values.Op.param_schemas' is deprecated in version 0.1 and will be removed in the future.
 Please use '.op_signature' instead. param_schemas = callee.param_schemas()
-    /home/xadupre/github/onnxscript/onnxscript/converter.py:820: FutureWarning: 'onnxscript.values.OnnxFunction.param_schemas' is deprecated in version 0.1 and will be removed in the future.
+    /home/xadupre/github/onnxscript/onnxscript/converter.py:823: FutureWarning: 'onnxscript.values.OnnxFunction.param_schemas' is deprecated in version 0.1 and will be removed in the future.
 Please use '.op_signature' instead. param_schemas = callee.param_schemas()
     [torch.onnx] Obtain model graph for `PhiForCausalLM([...]` with `torch.export.export(..., strict=False)`...
     [torch.onnx] Obtain model graph for `PhiForCausalLM([...]` with `torch.export.export(..., strict=False)`... ❌
     [torch.onnx] Obtain model graph for `PhiForCausalLM([...]` with `torch.export.export`...
     [torch.onnx] Obtain model graph for `PhiForCausalLM([...]` with `torch.export.export`... ❌
     [torch.onnx] Obtain model graph for `PhiForCausalLM([...]` with Torch Script...
-    /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/modeling_utils.py:5055: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
-Please use `model.hf_quantizer.is_trainable` instead warnings.warn(
     /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/cache_utils.py:460: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
-Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/models/phi/modeling_phi.py:1126: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/models/phi/modeling_phi.py:700: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if sequence_length != 1:
     /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/cache_utils.py:444: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
 Passing a tensor of different shape might lead to errors or silently give incorrect results. len(self.key_cache[layer_idx]) == 0